jason-mares/tactiq/project/identity/the-bridge.md

 industry: Religion
 skills: Branding, Print, Visual Effects & Film
 title: The Bridge Church Branding and Identity
-short: Reaching non-traditional families in Post-Christian America.
+short: Showing the beauty of creation and human connection with Identity Design.
-description: Repositioning a reform church to reach non-traditional families, rebuild broken communities and stay relevant on issues important to a post-Christian America.
+description: Repositioning a reform church to reach non-traditional families, rebuild broken communities, and stay relevant on issues important to contemporary society.
 image: the-bridge_th.jpg
-[//]: #testimonial:
-[//]: #  -
-[//]: #testimonial-author:
-[//]: #  -
-priority: 1
+priority: 2019

 video:
   - _0mcMcbp4MU
 videothumbnail:
   - the_bridge-videoth.jpg
 video-caption:
-  - The world is a precarious place that can feel relentless and unforgiving.
-At every stage of our lives love presents itself as a light in the darkness of that struggle, but we wrestle with how to love because we aren't perfect people—nobody is.
-It is the mission of this community to provide meaning, beauty and a way through struggle using the gospel of Jesus Christ as a blueprint to build bridges in our lives and communities to an everloving and forgiving god. <br><br><a href="#projectbackground" class="scrollLink">Learn more about this project.</a>
+  - In a world that can feel relentless and unforgiving, love presents itself as a light in the darkness.
+However, we often struggle with how to love as imperfect beings.
+This community's mission is to offer meaning, beauty, and guidance through life's struggles using the gospel of Jesus Christ as a blueprint to build bridges to an ever-loving and forgiving God in our lives and communities. <br><br><a href="#projectbackground" class="scrollLink">Learn more about this project.</a>

 images:
   - 01-Bridge_logomark.jpg